Jdrei01/travel-log-app/README.md

 ## Installation

-Run npm i to install basic dependencies, and run npm develop to run the program.
+Run npm i to install basic dependencies, and do npm run develop to run the program.

 ## Usage